GoranBogetic/Diplomski/Readme.md

 - pip install torch torchvision matplotlib requests

-\
-\
-(Optional) Reconstruct the dataset from logs run:
+## Useful commands
+Database can be made from scratch or reconstructed.\
+Run for creating databse from scratch:
+- python .\Utility\DatabaseCreator.py

+Run for databse reconstruction:
 - python .\Utility\DatabaseReconstructor.py

 \
 \
-Train and export the model for Android run:
+Train and export the model for Android run\
+(Having a databse is a precondition for running this):

 - python .\LearningAlgorithm\main.py